- Brand name

 These may affect more than 1 in 10 people:

-- a skin reaction or pain on the palms of the hands or soles of the feet (including tingling, numbness, pain, swelling or reddening)
+- Skin reaction or pain on the palms of the hands or soles of the feet (including tingling, numbness, pain, swelling or reddening)

 Very common side effect that may show up in your blood tests: